Managing Risks of Integrated Systems

 Networked medical technology and standards are not new to the clinical engineering (CE) and information (IT) professionals.
 However, new challenges are facing these professionals as a result of the integration of multiple platforms in healthcare delivery organizations.
 In such an evolving environment, additional risk management methodologies and mitigation must be implemented.

-- Identify methodologies for risk management of dynamic systems of integrated devices
+- Identify methodologies for risk analysis and management of dynamic systems of integrated devices

 - Understand the overall the concepts of ANSI/AAMI/IEC 80001-1 Application of risk management for IT Networks incorporating medical devices – Part 1: Roles, responsibilities and activities

-- Apply project management principles to developing, implementing, and managing networked systems
+- Apply project and change management principles to developing, implementing, and managing networked systems

-- Identify tools and resources to sustain safe integrated systems related to networked environment
+- Identify tools and resources to sustain safe integrated systems related to both wired and wireless networked environment

-The program is being presented by the following group of leading experts who have extensive experience in networked medical technology risk management, especially in the area of wireless networking, and have participated in the development of the IEC 80001-1 standard and related guidance documents.
+The program is being presented by the following group of leading experts who have extensive experience in networked medical technology risk management, especially in the area of risk analysis, change management, wireless networking, and have participated in the development of the IEC 80001-1 standard and related guidance documents.

 - Yadin David, Biomedical engineering Consultants, LLC